Things to do in Moose Jaw: Why you need to stop here!

 Al Capone Moose Jaw

 With Tunnels of Moose Jaw tours, you can literally go underground and explore subjects polite society would rather keep secret.
-The tunnel tour of Al Capone is one of the city’s leading attraction and for good reason.
+The tunnel tour of Al Capone is one of the city’s leading attractions, and for good reason.

 Moose Jaw is famed for its labyrinth system of underground tunnels.
 They were originally developed for use by steam engineers, to make it easier and safer for them to get from boiler room to boiler room.
-Who wants to get blasted by harsh prairie winter blizzard when you’re sopping wet?
+Who wants to get blasted by a harsh prairie winter blizzard when you’re sopping wet?
 Tunnels of Moose Jaw is an attraction that takes history underground on guided theatrical tours.

 Meet all kinds of shady characters in Miss Fanny’s Speakeasy!
 (Photo credit: Tunnels of Moose Jaw)

 The tunnels don’t stop there.
 They tied themselves inextricably to Chicago in the 1920s, a city rife with corruption and gangsters.
-The Chicago Connection tour reveals how Moose Jaw (AKA Sin City of the Prairies) served as a safe heaven for the richest man in America and public enemy number one: Al Capone.
+The Chicago Connection tour reveals how Moose Jaw (AKA Sin City of the Prairies) served as a safe haven for the richest man in America and public enemy number one: Al Capone.

 What was this famous American gangster and bootlegger doing in Moose Jaw?
 Slide into Miss Fanny’s Club and morph from a well-meaning tourist into a thirsty bootlegger to find out.

-You see, during the time of prohibition in the United States, gangsters looked to Canada for their supply of alcohol.
+During prohibition in the United States, gangsters looked to Canada for their supply of alcohol.
 The railroad connecting Chicago to Moose Jaw via Minneapolis ensured that.
 Not only was Moose Jaw a capital place for Capone to escape when the heat was on, but the city’s tunnels were an ideal spot to squirrel away barrels upon barrels of whisky.

 After hanging out in the underground speakeasy, you’ll make like a bootlegger on the run, hiding out in secret rooms and escaping through the tunnels.
 The Tunnels of Moose Jaw are proof that what lies beneath the surface is often more fascinating than what’s above ground.